ndrean/micro_ex/README.md

 The usage of RPC-style endpoints (not RESTful API with dynamic segments) makes observability easier (no `:id` in static paths).

 Prometheus via `:promex`.
-We named "prometheus" the datasource name in the onfiguration file _prometheus.yml_  under the key `:uid`.
+We named "prometheus" the datasource name in the configuration file _prometheus.yml_ under the key `:uid`.

 ```sh
 mix prom_ex.gen.config --datasource prometheus